RemiLelaidier/gulp-compile-c/README.md

 #Installation:

--Go to your working folder
+- Go to your working folder
--Put gulpfile.js and package.json
+- Put gulpfile.js and package.json
--Open a terminal
+- Open a terminal inside the working folder
--Type 'npm install' for install dependancies
+- Type 'npm install' for install dependancies
--Then type 'gulp'
+- Then type 'gulp'
--Enjoy :)
+- Enjoy :)